Searching...

 Personal Facts, Age, Height and Biography of Theodore McCarrick

-McCarrick's case was unprecedented, marking him as the most senior church official in modern times to be laicized for sexual abuse.
-His dismissal sparked widespread calls for accountability and reform within the Catholic Church.
-In response, Pope Francis ordered a thorough examination of the Vatican's records concerning McCarrick, which culminated in a study published by the Secretariat of State in two thousand twenty.
+In two thousand nineteen, after a canonical trial, McCarrick was found guilty of sexual crimes against both adults and minors, as well as abuse of power.
+He was dismissed from the clerical state, marking him as the most senior church official in modern history to be laicized for sexual abuse.
+His case ignited widespread calls for accountability and reform within the Catholic Church, prompting Pope Francis to order a thorough investigation into the Vatican's records concerning McCarrick.